Connect with a certified trainer for free

 Non-operative treatment

 Carpal tunnel syndrome is commonly treated without surgery, particularly in its early stages.
-Your doctor may recommend the following treatments:
+Your doctor may recommend the following carpal tunnel syndrome treatments:

 • Changing or modifying activities that keep your wrist in a prolonged fixed or flexed position.
-This may involve avoiding certain sports, such as tennis or racket ball, that put stress on your wrist.
+This may involve avoiding certain sports, such as tennis or racquetball, that put stress on your wrist.

 • Wearing a splint at night may be advised to keep the wrist out of a flexed position.